-5.2 Specific hazards arising from the product:
+5.2 Special hazards arising from the substance or mixture:

 Product is not flammable and does not support combustion.

 Under fire conditions product may decompose into sulfur oxides, calcium oxide and carbon dioxide at very high temperatures (>800°C / 1475°F).